cordarei/cordarei.github.io/source/_posts/2014-03-17-moving-to-emacs-from-vim.md

 ---

 So you're a dye-in-the-wool vimmer, but now you want to use Emacs?
 (Sorry, I meant *I*—*I* am a dye-in-the-wool vimmer and *I* want to use Emacs.)
+Let us go on a journey together…

 ## Reasons